How Much Do Bricklayers Make?

 Bricklayers will work long hours, ranging from 42 to 44 hours per week, typically between 8 am and 6 pm.
 While these hours will predominately be spread over weekdays, weekend and bank holiday work may also be required depending on the project and demand for the job.

-How Does the Salary of a Bricklayer Compare to Other Trades?
+How Does the Average Salary of a Bricklayer Compare to Other Trades?

 A bricklayer’s salary is extremely competitive compared to other manual trades.
-Newly qualified bricklayers can earn just shy of £32,000 per year, with the salary rising in line with experience and whether or not the bricklayer is a sole trader or owner of a limited company, the latter commanding an annual income of around £60,000.
+Newly qualified bricklayers can earn in the region of £30,000 to £38,000 per year, with the salary rising in line with experience and whether or not the bricklayer is a sole trader or owner of a limited company, the latter commanding an annual income of around £65,000 to £90,000.

 Compared to other manual trades, bricklayers earn more per hour (£12.83) than joiners (£11.75 per hour), construction labourers (£8.05 per hour) and carpenters (£11.97).